Cross River PDP inaugurates new ward exco – The Sun Nigeria

 Judex Okoro, Calabar

-The People Democratic Party, PDP, ward executive committee members in Cross River state have been inaugurated in 196 wards of the state.
+The People’s Democratic Party (PDP) ward executive committee members in Cross River State have been inaugurated in 196 wards of the state.

-The Ward Executive Committee members, who were sworn-in by a Notary Public, Okimasi Ojong, Esq, principal partner of Barr Okimasi Ojong and Co, in accordance with the provisions of Section 65 of the PDP Constitution as amended in 2017, would be in office for a tenure of four years.
+The ward executive committee members, who were sworn-in by a Notary Public, Okimasi Ojong, principal partner of Barr Okimasi Ojong and Co, in accordance with the provisions of Section 65 of the PDP Constitution as amended in 2017, would be in office for a tenure of four years.

 The national leadership of the party had released the approved authentic list for ward and local government executives for all the 196 wards and 18 local government councils.

-In a letter dated April 30, 2020 and addressed to the party through the State Legal Adviser, Okimasi said; “Kindly be informed that upon submission of the duly completed oath of office and oath of allegiance form today Thursday 30th April 2020 by 7:30am and in line with the provisions of Section 65 of the People’s Democratic Party, the newly elected ward executive officers of your party whose names were verified and contained in a letter with reference N0.
-PDP/DOM/GF.V/VOL.2/20-387B are admitted to Oath and therefore sworn in already to function in their various offices.”
+A letter dated April 30, 2020, and addressed to the party through the State Legal Adviser, Okimasi. stated: “Kindly be informed that upon submission of the duly completed oath of office and oath of allegiance form today Thursday 30th April 2020 by 7:30 am and in line with the provisions of Section 65 of the People’s Democratic Party, the newly elected ward executive officers of your party whose names were verified and contained in a letter with reference N0.
+PDP/DOM/GF.V/VOL.2/20-387B are admitted to an oath and therefore sworn in already to function in their various offices.”

-He added that only ward executives officer who submits his/her oath of office and oath of allegiance on or before 7:30 am on Thursday, 30th April 2020 is technically deemed to have sworn before me in view of the various rules, regulation, protocols, and laws regulating gathering and social distancing protocol,” Niyi Idowu said in his letter accepting to carry out the responsibility.

-Congratulating the newly sworn-in ward executive members, the Cross River State PDP Patriots, (CRSPP), said the national leadership of the party has institutionalised internal democracy in electing party officers
+Congratulating the newly sworn-in ward executive members, the Cross River State PDP Patriots (CRSPP) said the national leadership of the party had institutionalised internal democracy in electing party officers

 Leave a Reply